DarinM223/DarinM223.github.io/markdown/Defunctionalization.md

 Finally, `convertDefunc` becomes `val convertDefunc: L.exp -> exp = fn e => go e [] []` since it is called with both stacks empty initially.

 The first thing when translating our Standard ML code to C++ is translating the algebraic data types for the continuations.
-I want to mostly use modern C++ for this project so I use `std::variant` over C-style unions:
+This can be done by encoding every data constructor as a C++ struct, and encoding `KFrame` and `K2Frame` as a `std::variant` of the structs.
+Then `K` is an alias for a `std::vector` of `KFrame`s and `K2` is an alias for a `std::vector` of `K2Frame`s.
+The translated code for the data types is shown below:

 ```cpp
 struct KFrame;